leon1219/crowdsourcing-data/NYC blackout data/README.md

 These data files were used to support the findings in the case study of the NYC blackout of July 2019 in the paper "Social Media Data sourcing for Sudden-onset Hazard Appraisal."

 #### Document 1. tweet_data_ID.dox
-It contains the tweet IDs for both retweets and tweets related to NYC blackout (189,709 records).
-The original dataset downloaded with the search terms including “power outage,” “blackout,” and “power cut”  in the date range from July 13 to July 15 2020.
-These data were stored in JavaScript Object Notation (.json) files, which were then converted to Excel (.xlsx) files for subsequent processing.
-The original dataset contains a total number of 315,500 records.
-However, there is no guarantee that these retrieved tweets were related to the Manhattan blackout.
-To deal with this issue, location-related terms including “New York,” “NY,” “NYC,” “Manhattan,” and “Time Square” were used for a second round of filtering and cleaning work .
-This filtering process reduced the data size from 315,500 to 189,709 records with the timeline from 6:47 pm on July 13 to 8:00 pm on July 15 (EST).
+It contains 189,709 records of the tweet IDs for both retweets and tweets related to the NYC blackout.
+Retweets were not removed for the present study given that people who retweeted a tweet could possibly witness the same blackout event or hold the same feelings or thoughts as the original tweet.
+A tweet with more retweets also implies that the details described by the tweet for the Manhattan blackout was recognized by more people.

+The sentiment values were output by IBM Watson NLP tool https://www.ibm.com/cloud/watson-natural-language-understanding.
+We applied a sign function to simply treat all the negative sentiment as “-1”, neutral as “0”, and positive as “1.”

 #### Document 2. sentiment_accumulative.xlsx
-This file containes the results of accumulative sentiment score for the study period.
+This file contains the results of the accumulative sentiment score for the study period.
+This defined variable “accumulative sentiment” reflects the overall changes of sentiment and compensates for the effects of wild swings of sentiment resulting from low tweets volume in a short time interval.

 #### Document 3. sentiment_average.xlsx
-This file calculates the senitment average score for every 10 minutes during the first 5 hours of NYC blackout occured.
+This file calculates the average score of sentiment in every 10 minutes during the first 5 hours since NYC blackout hit the afflicted areas.

 #### Document 4. sentiment chaneg_ID.dox
-This document mainly treats the incorret tweets that were classified by Waston NLP API.
-To improve the accuracy, we munually adjusted the tweets containes in this file.
+This document mainly treats the incorrect tweets that were classified by Waston NLP API.
+When we tested the performance of the API tool using a random sample of 410 unique tweets, we found that a number of sentiments were wrongly output by the API possibly because the tool was not trained based on blackout-related word domain.
+To improve the accuracy of sentiment extraction, we manually adjusted the sentiment of these tweets contained in this file.
+This observation brings forward the potential necessity for either manual modifications in limited circumstances or the need to improve the sentiment results when a few widely retweeted tweets are incorrectly classified due to the limitations of the sentiment tools.

 #### Document 5. nyc_blackout.twb
-Tableau file used to creates Figure 4 in the paper.
+Tableau file to create Figure 4 in the paper.

-Note: The training and testing datasets applied in this study included "processed" tweet messages.
-We suspect that the Twitter policy might not allow us to directly share those information.
-These datasets could be available upon reasonable requests for the authors of this PNAS paper.